fabiorodella/Cutaway/README.md

 The first step is to break your storyboard into smaller, feature-focused storyboards as needed.
 Then, whenever you need a segue to another storyboard you'd do the following:

 * Make sure your destination scene has a meaningful storyboard ID.
-Also, do use the period symbol (`.`) in the identifier.
+Also, don't use the underscore symbol (`_`) in the identifier.

 ![Storyboard screenshot](https://github.com/fabiorodella/Cutaway/blob/master/Screenshots/ss_destination_id.png)